jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 This directive delegates to the methods .class~define and .class~inherit.
 The changes are allowed on predefined classes, and are propagated to existing instances.

-If the same method appears several times in a given::extension directive, this is an error (because it's like that with ::class).
+If the same method appears several times in a given ::extension directive, this is an error (because it's like that with ::class).
 It's possible to extend a class several times in a same package.
 It's possible to extend a class in different packages.
 If the same method appears in several ::extension directives, there is no error : the most recent replaces the older (because 'define' works like that).